Paolo Di Canio: West Ham United

 In January 1999, Di Canio signed for West Ham United for £1.5 million.
 He had not played football since his ban following his push on Paul Alcock.
-West Ham manager Harry Redknapp, on signing Di Canio, admitted he was taking a chance but said of the player "He can do things with the ball that people can only dream of".
-Di Canio said of his ban, "I made a mistake and I'm sorry.
-West Ham have given me a big chance and I'm very happy."
+West Ham manager Harry Redknapp, on signing Di Canio, admitted that he was taking a chance but said of the player: "He can do things with the ball that people can only dream of".
+Di Canio said of his ban: "I made a mistake and I'm sorry.
+West Ham have given me a big chance and I'm very happy".
 He scored his first goal for West Ham on 27 February 1999 in his fourth game.
 Playing against Blackburn Rovers, Di Canio made the first goal in a 2–0 win, for Ian Pearce in the 27th minute and scored the second in the 31st minute.
-He helped them to achieve a high league position (5th) and qualify for the UEFA Cup through the Intertoto Cup.
+He helped them to achieve a high league position (fifth) and qualify for the UEFA Cup through the Intertoto Cup.
 He was also the OPTA player of the season 1998–99.
 He scored the BBC Goal of the Season in March 2000 with a flying volley against Wimbledon, which is still considered among the best goals in Premiership history and was named as the Premiership's goal of the decade in a December 2009 Sky Sports News viewers' poll, scoring 30% of votes.
 In this season he was also voted Hammer of the Year by the club's fans.